Key Takeaways

 Buying a policy is the easy part.
 The real test is what happens after, when you need a certificate of insurance before a job starts, when a client files a complaint after a catering event goes sideways or when you need to add a venue as an additional insured the morning of a Door County wedding booking.

 Responsive service means the insurer is reachable and effective at the moments that affect your business.
-Look for an insurer that delivers on these touchpoints:
+Look for an insurer that meets these touchpoints:

 • Gets a COI to a Northwoods resort contractor before a same-day job walkthrough